adamAfro/fc-browser-maker/readme.md

 :warning: Scrapping 3rd party websites opens popups in new window and closes them immediately after scrap, see `src/menu.ts` and `src/pages/*`

-## Why?

-:speech_balloon: There's a plenty of language flashcards up there, in the internet.
-The thing is - I don't care!
-I don't care about making 100th account for a service, paying for sets or tracking my *progress* with a ton of fillers and adds ('cause I am not paying), probably like most of people [1].
-2nd thing is that I would like to read something in a language I study, but I don't know all the words, aye.

----

-[1] I don't know really

 ## Scrapping Websites